Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 **Are there any limitations on the size of the created Job?**

 Yes, maximum of 10,000 of source strings will be added to the Job on each run.

+**Can I schedule job creation to more than one time a day?**

+You can create multiple rules to run at the same day.
+Also you can use the same text for the Job name in each rule configuration.

 **Can I schedule few rules to run at the same time?**